librallu/RICM4nachos/README.rst

 To avoid memory leak we make sure to call "delete space" in the Thread destructor if of course space != NULL.
 The thread destrutor is automatically called when toBeDestroyed is set to true, scheduled for destruction.
-This way of doing is due to the fact a current thread cannot destro himself.
+This way of doing is due to the fact a current thread cannot destroy himself.